 - Can also trade cryptocurrency (Bitcoin, Ethereum, etc.)

 However, do keep in mind while there is no minimum amount to get started investing you will need to deposit at least enough to buy a full share of your desired stock.
-This is because you cannot invest in fractional shares on Robinhood.
+This is because you cannot currently invest in fractional shares on Robinhood.

-Now, if you are just getting started investing and want to invest in fractional shares (i.e., buying $5 worth of that $300 stock), I would recommend checking out the Stash Invest app as an alternative.
+Now, if you are just getting started investing and want to invest in fractional shares (i.e., buying $5 worth of that $100 stock), you may want to compare Robinhood with some of today's top micro-investing apps.